Postumia gens

 Denarius issued by Aulus Postumius Albinus, moneyer in 96 BC.
 The obverse depicts a head of Diana, inscribed Roma, while the reverse features three horsemen trampling a fallen enemy.

 The gens Postumia was a noble patrician family at ancient Rome.
 Throughout the history of the Republic, the Postumii frequently occupied the chief magistracies of the Roman state, beginning with Publius Postumius Tubertus, consul in 505 BC, the fifth year of the Republic.
 Although like much of the old Roman aristocracy, the Postumii faded for a time into obscurity under the Empire, individuals bearing the name of Postumius again filled a number of important offices from the second century AD to the end of the Western Empire.

 Origin

-The nomen Postumius is a patronymic surname, derived from the praenomen Postumus, which presumably belonged to the ancestor of the gens.
+The nomen Postumius is a patronymic surname, derived from the praenomen Postumus.
 That name is derived from the Latin adjective, postremus, meaning "last" or "hindmost," originally indicating a last-born or youngest child.
 However, its meaning has long been confounded with that of posthumous, indicating a child born after the death of the father; this misunderstanding is fostered by the fact that a posthumous child is also necessarily the youngest.